 An anti avoidance section imposes CGT on individuals who dispose of shareholdings after 4 December 2002 during a period of temporary non-residence, a temporary period of non-residence is described as absences of less than 5 years.

-The standard rate of Capital Gains Tax arising on disposals is 33% (Prior to 7 December 2011 the rate was 25%).
+The standard rate of Capital Gains Tax arising on disposals is 33%.

 In arriving at the chargeable gain on the disposal of an asset held for over twelve months, the allowable cost is to be adjusted for inflation based on the Consumer Price Index (Indexation).